arquillian/arquillian-extension-portal/README.md

 Currently it supports:

-* Injection of portal specific @ArquillianResource URL with @PortalResource
+* Injection of portal specific @ArquillianResource URL with @PortalURL
 * Ability for portal containers to add extra deployments into the container prior to deployment of the test archive

 On it's own this extension doesn't do much, so you will need a portal container specific implementation of this extension